gabrielSantos1101/discord-bot/docs/api-documentation.md

 ## Overview

 The Discord Bot API provides REST endpoints to access Discord user information in real-time, including status, activities, and Rich Presence data.
-All data is fetched directly from Discord's official API.
+The API features intelligent caching for optimal performance and comprehensive monitoring capabilities.
+Data is sourced from Discord's official API with cache-first optimization.

 ## Base URL